How to Restore Missing “New” or “New Folder” Option in Desktop and Explorer Context Menu in Windows?

-Most of the times this problem occurs due to a 3rd software such as tweaking utility or an old incompatible driver which removes the "New" menu by mistake as a result of bad programming by the developer.
-The software accidentally deletes a required key from Windows Registry which results into the missing "New" option in context menu.
+Most of the times this problem occurs due to a 3rd software such as tweaking utility or an old incompatible driver which removes the "New" menu or "New Folder" option by mistake as a result of bad programming by the developer.
+The software accidentally deletes a required key from Windows Registry which results into the missing "New" or "New Folder" options in context menu.

 Sometimes if the Registry key gets corrupted, it might also cause "New" menu disappearing from context menu.

-Today in this tutorial, we are going to tell you how to add or enable the "New" menu back into Desktop and Explorer context menu.
-So if you are also facing this problem, follow these simple steps to get "New" menu back:
+Today in this tutorial, we are going to tell you how to add or enable the "New" menu and "New Folder" option back into Desktop and Explorer context menu.
+So if you are also facing this problem, follow these simple steps to get menu option back:

 1. Type regedit in RUN dialog box and press Enter.
 Now go to following key: